Here you will find a natural home remedy for head lice. Learn how to treat head lice without chemicals or harsh irritants.

 Getting lice is one of the most unfortunate, frustrating experiences a person can have.
 It seems that even with the best of precautions, most children end up bringing home lice at some point in their lives.

 As an adult, getting lice can be even more frustrating and disturbing, and sometimes even harder to get rid of.
-Luckily, lice are more of an annoyance than a danger, as lice do not spread diseases.
+Luckily, lice are more of an annoyance than a danger, as they do not spread diseases.
 Still, the sooner action is taken, the easier the problem will be to resolve.

 Many people are rightfully afraid of putting harsh chemicals on their heads to get rid of lice.
 Natural home remedies for lice abound, but some can seem more like superstitions than cures.
-For instance, putting gasoline on one’s hair is clearly not a good idea.

 Leaving mayonnaise on hair overnight might work, but it’s likely to be very unpleasant and may lead to salmonella, particularly if used on a child who might be more likely to ingest it.
 A good home remedy for head lice gets rid of all the stages of lice in one fell swoop without endangering humans or pets.